RakshaP25/SEMICONDUCTOR-PACKAGING/README.md

 ### 3.1 - Introduction And Getting Started With ANSYS Electronics Desktop

-ANSYS Electronics Desktop (AEDT) is a multi-physics simulation software that combines Electromagnetic, Signal Integrity, Thermal and Electro-Mechanical simulation tools in a single integrated platform.
-It is widely used for designing and analyzing high-speed electronic circuits and systems.
+ANSYS Electronics Desktop{AEDT} is a unified simulation platform that integrates multiple electromagnetic, thermal, and circuit solvers under one environment.
+It’s widely used for designing and analyzing high-frequency, low-frequency, and electrothermal systems—such as antennas, PCBs, IC packages, motors, and connectors.

 ### 3.2 - Setting Up A Flip-Chip BGA Package

 We will be taking an already available FC-BGA package within the Icepak Toolkit for this simulation exercise.

-  - **Step 1 : Open AEDT and launch Icepak**
+  - **Step 1 : Open ANSYS{AEDT} and launch the Icepak**

 | ![AEDT_IcePak_1](./docs/images/M3-LAB-1.png) |
 |:---|

-  - **Step 2.1 : Create a Flipchip BGA Package**
+  - **Step 2 : Create a Flipchip BGA Package**
     - `Icepak -> Toolkit -> Geometry -> Packages -> Flipchip_BGA`

 | ![AEDT_IcePak_2](./docs/images/M3-LAB-2.png) |
 |:---|

-  - **Step 2.2 : The Package Configuration window opens up**
+  - **Step 3 : The Package Configuration window opens up** -
-    - The dimensions and other aspects of the package, substrate, die, die underfill and the solder balls can be configured here.
-    - Once configured, click OK to generate the package model.
  | ![AEDT_IcePak_3](./docs/images/M3-LAB-3.png) |
 |:---|